BryanSchuetz/dai/_projects/democratic-republic-congo-technical-assistance-programme-support-security-sector.md

 country:
 - Democratic Republic of Congo
 solutions:
-- Peace-building and State-building
+- Peace-Building and Political Transition
-- Security and Justice Development
+- Security and Justice
+- Fragile States
-- Stability
+- Countering Extremism
-- Transition and Stabilization Programming
+- Stabilization
 layout: project
 summary: DAO Progress aims to assist civil and military authorities in the design and conduct of the security sector reform process (defence component) in the Democratic